anh-tong/anh-tong.github.io/_posts/white-noise-theory.md

 ---
 layout: distill
 title: White Noise Theory
-date:
+date: 2021-09-06
 description: An introduction of white noise theory
 ---

 ### Introduction
-Recently, I have picked up some background of white noise theory after ready this paper <d-cite><\d-cite>.
+Recently, I have picked up some background of white noise theory after ready this paper <d-cite>multifractional</d-cite>.
 White noise theory developed by Hida generalizes the white noise in functional views.

 Starting from a classical results for a Browian montion, $$B_t$$, the following holds